 A taxpayer may request a closing agreement at any time during the administrative process.
 If the taxpayer is currently in the audit, protest, or appeal phase of the administrative process, the taxpayer should make a request to the FTB professional that is currently working with the taxpayer.
 When the request is made, the FTB professional will review the request to determine if a closing agreement is the proper instrument for the taxpayer's particular situation and notify the taxpayer as to whether a closing agreement would be an appropriate tool in the current dispute.

-What information is contained is and closing agreement?
+What information is contained in a closing agreement?

 In order to ensure that a closing agreement meets the intended goals of both the taxpayer and FTB, closing agreement includes all relevant and necessary information to memorialize the agreement.
 This includes information such as: